ceph/ceph/doc/start/quick-ceph-deploy.rst

 For example::

+  ceph-deploy mon add node2
-  ceph-deploy mon add node2 node3
+  ceph-deploy mon add node3

 Once you have added your new Ceph Monitors, Ceph will begin synchronizing the monitors and form a quorum.
 You can check the quorum status by executing the following::

-  ceph quorum_status --format json-pretty
+  sudo ceph quorum_status --format json-pretty

 .. tip:: When you run Ceph with multiple monitors, you SHOULD install and